 The Zero Period benefits more than the academically gifted students.
 Students passionate about sports, music, and the arts also benefit from the optional periods.
 For example, students with the Zero Period option may be able to take a music or dance class without the worry of not having enough credit-bearing classes.
 One sports reporter noted the benefits to students involved in sports, stating, “The flexibility in a student’s schedule is only one of the benefits of taking Zero Period.”

 A Zero Period Alternative

-While a Zero period might seem appealing in an otherwise packed school day, especially for students who want to take on more.
-But, as mentioned about, it can have a detrimental effect on student health and well-being, and even foster a highly competitive school culture.
+While a Zero period might seem appealing in an otherwise packed school day, especially for students who want to take on more, it can have a detrimental effect on student health and well-being, and even foster a highly competitive school culture.

 It’s understandable that the traditional school day doesn’t fit the needs of all students.
 But, it’s possible to provide flexibility and opportunity without extending the school day or providing an optional period that begins before sunup.
 Making other scheduling adjustments, and adding one or more flex periods can give students time to extend class learning, work on projects, do work study assignments, enrichment, and more.
 A schedule like a Flex Mod opens up independent learning opportunities, where students can pursue big ideas and manage their course load.

 Instead of waiting for student mental and physical health to deteriorate because of a demanding and competitive schedule, it makes sense to create shifts as soon as possible that will support students.
 Creating a <a href=”http://www.enrichingstudents.com/what-are-the-benefits-of-flex-periods-in-high-school/” target=”_blank” rel=”noopener”>daily flex period</a>, in the middle of the school day, can create more equitable access to enrichment and extra help opportunities.
 It eliminates the need for students to be at school before or after hours.